chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 ================================ ====== ========= ========= ======== ============ ============= ========= ==========
 \                                ``in`` ``out``   ``inout`` ``ref``  ``const in`` ``const ref`` ``const`` default
 ================================ ====== ========= ========= ======== ============ ============= ========= ==========
-initializes formal from actual?  yes    no        yes       no       yes          no            no        no sets actual from formal?         no     yes       yes       no       no           no            no        no refers to actual argument?       no     no        no        yes      no           yes           maybe     maybe formal can be read?              yes    yes       yes       yes      yes          yes           yes       yes formal can be modified?          yes    yes       yes       yes      no           no            no        maybe local changes affect the actual? no     on return on return at once  N/A          N/A           N/A       N/A or yes
+initializes formal from actual?  yes    no        yes       no       yes          no            maybe     maybe sets actual from formal?         no     yes       yes       no       no           no            no        no refers to actual argument?       no     no        no        yes      no           yes           maybe     maybe formal can be read?              yes    yes       yes       yes      yes          yes           yes       yes formal can be modified?          yes    yes       yes       yes      no           no            no        no or yes local changes affect the actual? no     on return on return at once  N/A          N/A           N/A       N/A or yes
 ================================ ====== ========= ========= ======== ============ ============= ========= ==========